kcwong395/HideNSeek/README.md

 It is always difficult to transmit messages in an unsecure environment.
 Some suggest using Encryption while some say steganography.
 This application is a common type of steganographic skill which allow the user to embed a piece of message into an image.
 When receiving the image, another user can extract the message back.

-To enhance the confidenciality, this tool combines steganography and encryption.
+To enhance the confidentiality, this tool combines steganography and encryption.
 A user can insert a key and the tool will encrypt the message before inserting the message into the targeted image.

 ## Install